Why Use Thousands of

 Is there an art to this?
 Yes.
 As with all facets of astrology, working with asteroids is a skill.
 But it can be acquired.

-I now work with the entire list of Named asteroids available for astrological work — that’s more than 24,472!
-(Updated monthly by Mark Pottenger.)
+I now work with the entire list of Named asteroids available for astrological work — that’s presently 24,918, as of late Sept 2024!
+(Updated monthly by Mark Pottenger for his CWAsteph Asteroid App.)

 My decades of research in this area has involved several tools and a number of talented colleagues in other fields, whereby all results could be verified and cross-checked.